cloudmesh-community/hid-sp18-514/project/project-praposal.md

 Python will be used for Data Analytics and Visualization.
 As we are planning to analyze multiple data sets to check whether Benford’s law can be applied either HBase or MySQL database will be used for storing Big data set.

-several REST services will be used to make this a general cloud based service framework:
+Several REST services will be used to make this a general cloud based service framework:

 * REST data service: A service to upload data to the analysis service.
 Input is the url of the source data. the location is communicated and the data is asynchronously downloaded.
 A status can be requested and shows how much % is fetched and if it is done.